-Even so, Lyme disease is relatively new to Canada.
-The first breeding colony of infected blacklegged ticks was found at Long Point, Ontario on the north shore of Lake Erie back in the early 1990s.
-Since that time, many more of these breeding colonies have been found throughout southern Canada with hotspots having been identified in the southern regions of Ontario, Quebec, Manitoba, Nova Scotia and British Columbia.
+Our understanding of Lyme disease in Canada is in its infancy.
+The first breeding colony of blacklegged ticks was discovered at Long Point, Ontario on the north shore of Lake Erie back in the early 1970s and that colony was found to be infected with Lyme bacteria in the late 1980s.
+Since that time, many more of these breeding colonies have been found throughout southern Canada with hotspots having been identified in British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, and Quebec.
+The remaining provinces are expected to be colonized in the near future.
 Every year, more and more Lyme-endemic regions are added to the map and locally acquired cases of Lyme disease have now been reported in every province.

-All projections suggest that Lyme disease will spread rapidly over the coming decades.
-There are many factors driving this expansion, including climate change, forest fragmentation, declining biodiversity and migrating birds, which carry up to 175 million blacklegged ticks into Canada each spring from two distinct populations in the United States: the Northeast (whose ticks wind up in Ontario, Quebec and the Maritimes) and the Midwest (whose ticks wind up in the prairie provinces).
-Western blacklegged ticks, which also carry Lyme bacteria and can transmit it to humans, are found in British Columbia.
+Lyme disease is projected to spread rapidly across Canada over the coming decades and many factors are driving this expansion, including climate change, forest fragmentation, declining biodiversity and migrating birds, which are estimated to distribute as many as 175 million blacklegged ticks across Canada each spring from two distinct populations in the United States -- the Northeast (whose ticks primarily wind up in Ontario, Quebec and the Maritimes) and the Midwest (whose ticks primarily wind up in the prairie provinces) -- as well as from established colonies within Canada.
+Western blacklegged ticks, which also carry Lyme bacteria and can transmit it to humans, are found in many regions of British Columbia.

 Thankfully, things are changing.
-In the past decade, an increasing number of researchers in every province and representing an impressive array of disciplines are applying their expertise to ticks and tick-borne illnesses.
-As a result, we are collectively learning an ever increasing amount about the unique situation we face here in Canada even if we're still a long way from being able to make definitive statements about a great many aspects of Lyme disease and other tick-borne illnesses.
+In the past decade, an increasing number of researchers in every province (and representing an impressive array of disciplines) are applying their expertise to ticks and tick-borne illnesses.
+As a result, we are collectively learning an ever increasing amount about the unique situation we face here in Canada although we're still a long way from being able to make definitive statements about a great many aspects of Lyme disease and other tick-borne illnesses.